fundacionctic/connector-building-blocks/README.md

 edc.transfer.proxy.token.verifier.publickey.alias=publickey
 ```

 These are the aliases for the private key and public certificate.
-The value `publickey` refers to the key of the public certificate in the vault properties file ([`vault.properties`](dev-config/certs-provider/vault.properties)).
+The value `publickey` refers to the item containing the public certificate in the `vault.properties` file.

 ```properties
 eu.datacellar.openapi.url=http://host.docker.internal:9090/openapi.json